mikljohansson/mbot-vision/README.md

 # Use specific GPU for training.
 CUDA_VISIBLE_DEVICES=1 make train

-# Train on CPU, this model is so small that it can feasibly be trained on CPU
+# Train on CPU, this model is so small that it can easily be trained on CPU
 CUDA_VISIBLE_DEVICES= make train

 # Run inference on a sample of images, the output ends up in experiments/something/date/validation